Marie Hooper, Ph.D. (She/Her)

 Director & Founder

 Marie, a Beaches mom to Sloane (11) and Ashton (9), completed her Ph.D. in Clinical Developmental Psychology at York University, where she also earned her B.A. and M.A.
 Her approach is strengths-based, evidence-based, neurodiverse-affirming, gender-affirming, relational, and integrative, reflecting her commitment to creating inclusive and supportive environments for diverse individuals and families.
-As a late-diagnosed ADHD’er, Marie integrates her lived experience into her work, fostering understanding and empathy in her clinical practice.

 While wrapping up the final stages of her training as a clinical psychologist, Marie works under the supervision of Drs.
 Alex Porthukaran and Stephanie Lavoie, ensuring the highest standard of care for her clients.
 Marie’s dedication centres on empowering diverse and marginalized populations to thrive in ways that honour their unique identities and strengths.